UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-In this case, we've explicitly told R that "control" should represented by 1, and
-"case" by 2.
+In the second example, we've explicitly told R that "control" should represented by 1, and "case" by 2.

 > ## Challenge 2
 >